akarve/bipsea/README.md

 is [vulnerable to side-channel attacks](https://github.com/tlsfuzzer/python-ecdsa?tab=readme-ov-file#security). bipsea does not rely on third-party libraries from any wallet vendor.

-You can run bipsea offline to generate general-use passwords, Bitcoin seed words, and more.
+You can run bipsea offline to generate passwords, seed mnemonics, and more.
 Consider dedicated cold hardware that runs [Tails](https://tails.net), has networking disabled, and disables
 [Intel Management Engine](https://support.system76.com/articles/intel-me/)
 and other possible hardware backdoors.